callstack/react-native-opentok/README.md

 - `onSubscribeStart?: Function` - Invoked when stream starts.
 Optional.
 - `onSubscribeStop?: () => void` - Invoked when stream stops.
 Optional.
 - `onSubscribeError?: () => void` - Invoked when subscribing error occurs.
 Optional.
+- `mute?`: Boolean - This props tells Subscriber if should subscribe audio as well or not.
+Optional.
+Defaults to false.
+- `video?`: Boolean - This props tells Subscriber if should subscribe video as well or not.
+Optional.
+Defaults to true.
 - every [View property](https://facebook.github.io/react-native/docs/viewproptypes.html#props).

 ```js